KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 # Research and Design Sprint

+## What is This All About?
 I conducted a Research and Design Sprint loosely based on the Google Ventures [Research Sprint](http://www.gv.com/lib/the-gv-research-sprint-a-4-day-process-for-answering-important-startup-questions) and [Design Sprint](http://www.gv.com/sprint) models.

+The point of the Research and Design Sprint is to design and user test a minimal, but realistic prototype without the time and expense of creating a full version.

+## People and Supplies
 Taking stock of supplies on hand

 ![](design-sprint/supply-cabinet.jpg)

-The point of the Research and Design Sprint is to design and user test a minimal, but realistic prototype without the time and expense of creating a full version.
+#### Supplies Needed
+* Sticky notes
+* Drawing pens
+* Whiteboard
+* Whiteboard markers
+* Dot stickers (for voting)
+* Timer
+* Snacks
+* Sticky stuff

+* And a working space

+#### People Needed

+At least one person

+A complex Research and Design Sprint might include:
+* Facilitator
+* CEO (buy-in/decision-maker)
+* Designer
+* Product manager
+* User expert
+* Engineer
+* Marketer

-## Research Sprint
+## Research Sprint Basics

 ### Understand the "Problem"